-<complex-block><complex-block></complex-block></complex-block> Assignments will be posted at set/scheduled times, although also all released in the morning to support flexible use of timetable Morning work should be submitted as soon as completed (at the latest by 12.45am), PM work will require submission and where possible will be marked or acknowledged by an adult Teachers should monitor assignment submission and student progress (on the People page, click on the name of a student to see their completion progress) Add 'topic' to assignments to help organisation (for example by subject or date, depending on what you find useful and is agreed in phase) - this will make it easier to find Ensure use of different formats for work/submission such as Google Docs, G Forms, G Surveys, G Slides (unfortunately Google Docs don't work so well on tablets or phones and not every child will have access to a printer, so teachers should be aware of potential limits to access) or uploading videos and pictures Assignments should be suitably differentiated for groups or individuals Group related work into topics to keep classwork organised.
-In the Assignment dialog box, click the Topic list arrow and select Create topic Cheat sheets/ checklists/ helpful resources to support children to problem solve independently are ideal Whole School Enrichment Sessions Session 2 Dynamic 2 Daily/ Ongoing Ongoing weekly or daily whole school posts at agreed times by non-classroom based staff inc. SLT (assemblies), music specialist, PE specialist, and PSHE lead Posts should have consistent headlines and ideally visuals/emojis if posting on school threads, so that the activity/subject/expectation is clearly signposted Leaving the comments thread on is a good way to boost and monitor engagement, however it is the poster's responsibility to monitor these comments rather than the class team in the first instance Class teachers and admin to ensure all middle and senior leaders and all specialist teachers have access to every classroom Daily/ Ongoing Ongoing weekly or daily whole school posts at agreed times by non-classroom based staff inc. SLT (assemblies), music specialist, PE specialist, and PSHE lead Posts should have consistent headlines and ideally visuals/emojis if posting on school threads, so that the activity/subject/expectation is clearly signposted Leaving the comments thread on is a good way to boost and monitor engagement, however it is the poster's responsibility to monitor these comments rather than the class team in the first instance Class teachers and admin to ensure all middle and senior leaders and all specialist teachers have access to every classroom <image/> Daily/ Ongoing Students need to feel connected with each other as well as staff.
+<complex-block><complex-block><complex-block></complex-block></complex-block></complex-block> Morning work should be submitted as soon as completed (at the latest by 12.45am), PM work will require submission and where possible will be marked or acknowledged by an adult Teachers should monitor assignment submission and student progress (on the People page, click on the name of a student to see their completion progress) Add 'topic' to assignments to help organisation (for example by subject or date, depending on what you find useful and is agreed in phase) - this will make it easier to find Ensure use of different formats for work/submission such as Google Docs, G Forms, G Surveys, G Slides (unfortunately Google Docs don't work so well on tablets or phones and not every child will have access to a printer, so teachers should be aware of potential limits to access) or uploading videos and pictures Assignments should be suitably differentiated for groups or individuals Group related work into topics to keep classwork organised.
+In the Assignment dialog box, click the Topic list arrow and select Create topic Cheat sheets/ checklists/ helpful resources to support children to problem solve independently are ideal Whole School Enrichment Sessions Image: Session State Session Draday's FE Lesson https://youtu.be/DFW34sT0m-c Image: Session Se Daily/ Ongoing Ongoing weekly or daily whole school posts at agreed times by non-classroom based staff inc. SLT (assemblies), music specialist, PE specialist, and PSHE lead Posts should have consistent headlines and ideally visuals/emojis if posting on school threads, so that the activity/subject/expectation is clearly signposted Leaving the comments thread on is a good way to boost and monitor engagement, however it is the poster's responsibility to monitor these comments rather than the class team in the first instance Class teachers and admin to ensure all middle and senior leaders and all specialist teachers have access to every classroom <image/> Daily/ Ongoing Students need to feel connected with each other as well as staff.
 Daily live meetings over zoom to book end the morning's activities (at 9am and 12.30am).
 Ensure regular opportunities for collaborative work (group tutorials over Zoom, paired work on a presentation, sharing outcomes or evaluations on message thread - keep purpose and parameters clear but also explore less structured sessions or allow children to lead, for e.g. a discussion group/ reading challenge group - chose text/topic) Weekly achievement assembly certificates, weekly postcards and positive texts as nominated by staff and sent by SLT/admin Teachers continue to post exemplars and news on school website (to be monitored by PLT) Teachers &amp; link SLT to monitor progress/ engagement (in the Classwork area you can monitor submissions by individual pupils) Where a whole class is being seen to flag, link SLT may Actively engage with students on classroom, promoting and encouraging learners on comments thread or otherwise Send whole class texts or letters reminding parents of expectations and support avenues Agree additional monitoring or adult support for GC